xueyiju/chocopy-wasm-compiler-B/designs/lists-design.md

 *Update 5/17/22: The error message now says `Index ${index} out of bounds`.
 We also fixed the negative index test to pass, but we are considering adding functional negative indexing in the future.*

+*Update 5/18/22: Move check-index from being implemented in ir to purely in lower.ts*

 # Week 7 Update (5/13/22)

 We were not able to get all 10 of our test cases from last week to pass.
 Tests 1, 2, 3, 6, 7, 8, 9, and 10 pass, but tests 4 and 5 do not yet behave as we eventually intend them to.